cowardrecords/cowardrecords.github.io/_posts/2016-04-06-velvetdress.markdown

 ---

 Limited edition of 25 copies\\
-7" square pictur disc | one sided
+7" square picture disc | one sided

 M!R!M is the solo project of Jack Milwaukee